tristanbridgnanan/lab05/README.md

 ## Create a constructor to initialize an object.
 The constructor should ask the user for the person's first and last name.

 ## Create methods for the user to use that assigns values to each of the object's attributes.
+Make sure to use conditional statments to insure the user is giving valid information.
+(I.e. ABC-222-2222 is not good for phone numbers.)

 ## Create a method that will print all information of object of class `PersonCreator`.
 (Hint: You might want to look back at the `TicketMachine` class.)